Gosper23/Australian-Interest-Rate-Analysis/README.md

 ![inflation](https://github.com/Gosper23/Australian-Interest-Rate-Analysis/blob/features_jm/Images/Currency%20Graph.png)

-## The work contains:
+## This repo contains:

-Comparison on Interest Rate vs Inflation, GDP, unemployment:
+Comparison on Interest Rate vs Inflation, GDP and Unemployment:

-* isolate range of 2000-6 to current, sorting, drop null, drop %, setting index,
+* isolate range of 2006 to current, sorting, drop null, drop %, setting index,

 * using panda's libaray to concat dataframe on actualfigure and percentage change, using hvplot and bokeh to graph the final result